Independent African news, markets, culture and politics.

 Africa to gain as Nigeria leads continental petroleum regulators – WACOG

-The West African Centre for Oil Governance has urged member states of the African Regulatory Forum to fully support Nigeria, citing the continent’s potential gain from a unified platform that enhances energy security and investor confidence.
-This call comes after the Chief Executive of the Nigerian Upstream Petroleum Regulatory Commission, Gbenga Komolafe, was elected as the chairman of the African Regulatory Forum, a body comprising petroleum regulators from across Africa.
+The West African Centre for Oil Governance has called on member states of the African Regulatory Forum to give Nigeria its full support, arguing that a unified platform will boost energy security and investor confidence across the continent.
+This appeal follows the election of Gbenga Komolafe, chief executive of the Nigerian Upstream Petroleum Regulatory Commission, as chairman of the Forum, which brings together petroleum regulators from across Africa.
+Komolafe’s appointment is viewed as a major step toward regional energy integration and regulatory cohesion.

-The African Regulatory Forum had earlier elected Komolafe as its chairman during an executive committee meeting, where Nigeria was also adopted as the official headquarters of the Forum.
-This dual endorsement underscores Nigeria’s position as Africa’s largest oil producer and its commitment to transparent, modern regulatory practices.
+According to the Centre, the development underscores Nigeria’s rising stature as a leader in shaping Africa’s energy future and marks a new phase in harmonising petroleum regulatory frameworks.
+The African Regulatory Forum elected Komolafe as chairman during an executive committee meeting, at which Nigeria was also designated the Forum’s official headquarters.
+This dual endorsement highlights Nigeria’s position as Africa’s largest oil producer and its commitment to transparent, modern regulatory practices.

-The West African Centre for Oil Governance believes that Komolafe will bring clarity, structure, and foresight to position African regulators as united, capable, and strategically aligned in the face of shifting global energy dynamics and rapid technological disruption.
-The Centre notes that African countries are pushing to standardize petroleum regulations, share data, strengthen local content frameworks, and engage more effectively with international energy markets.
+The Centre believes Komolafe will provide clarity, structure and foresight, enabling African regulators to act as a united, capable, and strategically aligned bloc amid shifting global energy dynamics and rapid technological disruption.
+It notes that African countries are working to standardise petroleum regulations, share data, strengthen local‑content frameworks and engage more effectively with international energy markets.
+As host of the Forum’s headquarters, Nigeria is expected to share its extensive regulatory experience, technical expertise and institutional memory in upstream petroleum governance with other West African nations.

 Scroll to Top